In the VESC Tool set:

 See the installation section in the gallery for examples of how people installed DAVEGA on their boards.

 Note that the DAVEGA baseplate is made of aluminum and thus is fairly soft.
-When mounting the housing to the baseplate, be sure not to overtighten the bolts, otherwise you'll strip the threads.
+When attaching the housing to the baseplate, be sure not to overtighten the bolts, otherwise you'll strip the threads.

 Connecting to VESC